cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 - I don't need log, spare, cache, etc.
 - Review and Create 😄
 	- ![](_attachments/Turning%20Old%20PC%20into%20NAS%20in%202024/IMG-20240324174734882.png)
+### Don't Lose Power While Creating an Encrypted Pool 😵
+- Long story short, I cancelled a pool creation job in TrueNAS or I lost power during it and it caused my drive to have an ATA security password on it that I can't find.

 - Errors!
 	- I got an error `error fsyncing/closing/dev/sda: input/output error`
 	- Hard to tell if this is from losing power during the drive encryption job or the fact that it's encrypted